 Mix coffee, water, and sugar in an ibrik or Turkish coffee maker.

 Stir over medium flame, occasionally lifting the ibrik off of the flame to keep your hand from burning, as you stir.

 When the coffee begins to rise to the surface remove from heat and allow to recede.
 Repeat this step a few times.
 This develops a richer flavor.

-Fill two cups half-way, making sure each cup has some of the foam that forms on the surface.
+Spoon some of the foam into each demitasse cup.
 Divide the remaining coffee between the two cups.